 - Photography without flash, sound recording and filming exclusively for private purposes are generally permitted in the areas used by the museum.
 Objects that are marked accordingly must not be photographed.

 - No permission can be granted for taking photographs, sound recordings or filming of items on loan displayed on SFPM premises.

-- Express permission must be obtained in advance from SFPM for commercial photography, sound recordings or filming as well as wedding photography in the buildings and on the premises of SFPM.
+- Express permission must be obtained in advance from SFPM for commercially or politically used photography, sound recordings or filming as well as wedding photography in the buildings and on the premises of SFPM.
 SFPM reserves the right to charge a separate fee.
-A contractual penalty of 1000 € shall be due in the event of non-compliance.
-Contraventions will result in claims for injunctive relief and damages (against which half of any contractual penalty paid will be offset)
+A contractual penalty of at least 1000 € shall be due in the event of non-compliance.
+Contraventions will result in claims for injunctive relief and damages (against which half of any contractual penalty paid will be offset).

-- Any publication of photographs, sound or film recordings of the exhibitions and the exhibits is subject to the permission of SFPM.
+- Any publication of photographs, sound or film recordings of the interiors, exhibitions and the exhibits is subject to the prior, written permission of SFPM.
 SFPM reserves the right to charge a separate fee.
 Contraventions will result in liability for damages.

 - Notwithstanding the aforementioned provisions, the legal requirements of copyright law shall be observed.